idea-fasoc/fasoc/generators/dcdc-gen/README.md

    - Read me file with the instructions for running the tool.

    __test.json__
    - Sample DCDC input specification file in json format.
-Makefile uses this file to perform a test run of the tool.
+Makefile uses this file to perform a test run.